umccr-svc/site/content/blog/2021-07-28-htsget-rs-gsoc-finished.md

 1. Implemented all major bioinformatic formats that htsget supports: VCF, BCF, BAM and CRAM... along with their corresponding indices.
 Non-bioinfo savvy readers: [get acquainted with some of those formats here](https://www.youtube.com/watch?v=MrVpn0vpIYU).
 1. Tested and reported bugs to a crucially important underlying Rust library: [Noodles][noodles].
-1. Added a local http server that can be spawned for testing or on-premise deployment purposes.
+1. Added a [local htsget (http) server](https://github.com/umccr/htsget-rs/blob/main/htsget-http-actix/README.md) that can be spawned for testing or on-premise deployment purposes.
 1. Created a [benchmark suite to spot performance regressions and compare against other third party implementations][benchmarks_pr].
 1. Code reviewed implementations, documentation on architecture and operation, including functional and integration tests.
 1. Prompted third party genome viewers to [properly support GA4GH's htsget specification in their implementations](https://github.com/igvteam/igv/pull/850).